andrew/ultimate-awesome/README.md

 - [awesome-prompt-engineering](https://github.com/lizhe2004/awesome-prompt-engineering) - Everything about prompt engineering.
 - [awesome-xr-companies](https://github.com/lukeacparsons/awesome-xr-companies) - A collection of companies building in the XR (VR and AR) space.
 - [awesome-ai-tools](https://github.com/lvwzhen/awesome-ai-tools) - Awesome AI Tools of the Future.
+- [awesome-proteomics](https://github.com/lyons89/awesome-proteomics) - An awesome list of proteomics tools and resources.
 - [awesome-custom-elements](https://github.com/mallickhruday/awesome-custom-elements) - A curated list of awesome Custom Elements, Web Components tools, frameworks, libraries, tutorials, articles and resources.
 - [awesome-deconvolution](https://github.com/metamaden/awesome-deconvolution) - List of deconvolution methods and resources.
 - [awesome-cpp-testing](https://github.com/mheriyanto/awesome-cpp-testing) - :clipboard: Collection of awesome C++ resources for testing,.
+- [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
 - [awesome-ml-python-packages](https://github.com/MNIKIEMA/awesome-ml-python-packages) - A list of some python packages that I am working with.
 - [awesome-javascript-mathematics](https://github.com/mycaule/awesome-javascript-mathematics) - A curated list of awesome JavaScript maths libraries and demos.
 - [awesome-unreasonable-effectiveness](https://github.com/naveenarun/awesome-unreasonable-effectiveness) - A list of papers, blog posts, etc. talking about the unreasonable effectiveness of X in Y.